Hybrid Work: Collaboration in hybrid meetingsBlog / July 8, 2021 / with Lisa Debatin

 HYBRID COLLABORATION AS AN OPPORTUNITY

-In any case, the new, hybrid work mode should not only be associated with challenges.
-Even though hybrid collaboration can be tricky, it offers new opportunities for everyone, from management to individual team members,
+Hybrid work shouldn’t only be associated with challenges.
+Even though hybrid collaboration can be tricky, it offers new opportunities for everyone, from management to individual team members.

-Firstly, companies become more attractive to young Gen Y and Gen Z talent, who often prefer a flexible work environment.
-Therefore, companies have the opportunity to attract the best talent from this generation and retain it.
+Firstly, hybrid companies are more attractive to young Gen Y and Gen Z talent, who often prefer a flexible work environment.
+Therefore, companies can attract and retain the best talent from these generations.
 This reduces employee turnover and minimizes recruiting and onboarding costs.

-Secondly, employees who have wanted a more flexible work situation for years, due to family circumstances or even a long-distance relationship, will find the hybrid work concept appealing.
-In short, happy and satisfied employees mean less sick leave and layoffs, which is also beneficial for companies.
+Secondly, employees who have wanted a more flexible work situation for years, due to family circumstances, a disability or chronic illness, or even a long-distance relationship, will find the hybrid work concept appealing.
+Happy employees mean less sick leave and higher performance, which also benefits companies.